waldner/terminator-runwith-plugin/README.md

           in-terminal = False
  ```

+(The same settings can be configured using the plugin's own GUI configuration, accessible
+with right-click -> Run With -> Configure, but directly editing the configuration is the
+fastest way for now).

 Now look for **.c** and **.py** filenames in your terminal output, and
 right-click on them to see the different actions presented in the plugin menu
 depending on the file type.